sefeoglu/adversarial_examples_parseval_net/README.md

 * Generate Adversarial Examples from pre-training neural networks using Fast Gradient Sign Method
 * Augmenting training data with adversarial examples
 * Train new model.
+* Attack the new model with different perturbated test data.

 ### Neural Network Models